Categories

 There’s no silver bullet solution, but what you can do is make sure that you can still access as many of your systems as possible even if others are not available.
 That means having some “break glass” or emergency accounts in reserve.

 These accounts are completely separate from the other IT administration accounts, set up as “local” accounts for each system (rather than “domain accounts”), with long, strong, random passwords.
-Oh, and without multi-factor authentication enabled.
-Why?
-Because, on the day you need to use them, you don’t want to be stuck because you don’t have the phone any more to receive the code to let you log in.

 These account details should be kept entirely separate from the IT team, for example, in a safe in the Principal’s office.
 Better still, split each password in half and put half with the Principal and the other half with the Finance Director…